bactopia/bactopia/docs/acknowledgements.md

 Really, thank you very much!

 !!! info "Please Cite Datasets and Tools"
-    If you have used Bactopia in your work, please cite any datasets or tools you may have used.
+    If you have used Bactopia in your work, please be sure to cite any datasets or tools you may have used.
 A citation link for each dataset/tool has been made available.

 ## Public Datasets
 Below is a list of public datasets (alphabetical) that could have potentially